 How do you setup RLSAs?

-The setup process varies based on your preferred platform but given that Google handles 64% of search volume you will probably want to start with AdWords.
+The setup process varies based on your preferred platform but given that Google handles 64% of search volume you will probably want to start with Google Ads.
 However, if you’re interested in setting up RLSAs for Bing Ads you should start with the UET setup followed by the step by step guide to setting up Remarketing in Bing Ads.

 Bring back lost visitors with RLSAs